 We work in the Universal Composition (UC) framework [Can01] to formalize and analyze the security of our protocols.
-(Our protocols can also be analyzed in the stand-alone setting, using the composability framework of [Can00a, Gol04], or in other UC-like frameworks, like that of [PW00].)
-We provide a brief overview of the framework in Appendix A and refer the reader to [Can00b] for details.
+(Our protocols can also be analyzed in the stand-alone setting, using the composability framework of [Can00a], or in other UC-like frameworks, like that of [PW00].)
+We refer the reader to Appendix A for a brief overview of the model and to [Can00b] for details.